SUSE/doc-susemanager/README.md

 **This readme is currently under development**

 This is the source for the official SUSE Manager documentation update.
-This update aims to condense the current 6 SUSE Manager official documentation books into three brand new manuals and one new quickstart guide.
+This update aims to condense the current six SUSE Manager official documentation books into three brand new manuals and one new quickstart guide.
 This update will include up-to-date & detailed information covering several subjects generated in combination with feedback from customers, engineers, and sales.
 A short list of subjects being looked at & in improvment planning include:
 * Channel Management
 * Channel Assignment
 * What is Channel Cloning